 EGI’s principal activity is the coordination of a federated European wide distributed computing infrastructure to support high-throughput data analysis tasks for multi-national research communities.
 Its main tasks supporting this goal are to:

-Ensure the secure integration of the distributed resources in the infrastructure through the provision of services to the provider community that include allow the resources to be coordinated, managed, monitored and accounted for.
+Ensure the secure integration of the distributed resources in the infrastructure through the provision of services to the provider community that allow the resources to be coordinated, managed, monitored and accounted for.

-Provide for a federated infrastructure that is open in the sense of different resource types (e.g. compute, storage, data, virtualised, etc.) and open in the sense of different providers (e.g. commercial, research, academic, etc.) that are integrated through open standards or specifications where they are available.
+Provide for a federated infrastructure that is open in the sense of different resource types (compute, storage, data, virtualised, etc.) and open in the sense of different providers (commercial, research, academic, etc.) that are integrated through open standards or specifications where they are available.

 Coordinate the delivery of the services (technical, infrastructure, human) necessary to integrate the distributed resources and to ensure their effective operation either through open-source software within the EGI community, outside of the EGI community or from commercial providers.